DRESS IN BLUE DAY

 The Dress in Blue Day program was first launched in 2009 to bring national attention to colon cancer.
 Today, individuals, businesses and community groups across the country participate in National Dress in Blue Day by wearing blue and encouraging others to do the same.
 By "going blue", we hope to raise public awareness and educate people on the facts about colon cancer and how they can reduce their risk of the disease.

 Colon cancer is the third most common cancer in the United States and the third leading death in men and fourth leading in women.
-In all cancer deaths in people under 50, colorectal in now first for men and second in women.
+In all cancer deaths in people under 50, colorectal is now first for men and second in women.
 But it doesn’t have to be this way; through screening, it is one of the most preventable diseases.

 ACS Facts and Figures 2024: